340:75-7-24. Kinship placement for the child in Oklahoma Human Services (OKDHS) custody

 (B) a parent whose parental rights are terminated.

-(1) Form 04AD003E, Request for Background Check, is completed, signed, and results are received for the applicant and each adult household member, per Oklahoma Administrative Code (OAC) 340:75-7-15;
+(1) Form 04AD003E, Request for Background Check, is completed, signed, and results are received for the applicant and each adult household member, other than a foster child, per Oklahoma Administrative Code (OAC) 340:75-7-15;

 (3) Form 04FC001E, Initial Kinship Placement Agreement, is completed and signed;